LeaderPortfolio

 Early Life

-John Gandel was born in Australia in 1935 to Polish-Jewish immigrants.
-His parents operated a corsetry store, providing him with early exposure to retail.
-He attended Melbourne High School, where he received his education.
+John Gandel was born in Australia in 1935 to Polish-Jewish immigrants Sam and Fay Gandel.
+His parents operated a corsetry store in Melbourne, providing Gandel with early exposure to the retail industry.

 Rise to Success